 Even after the coronavirus hit North America, wood components manufacturers have remained fairly optimistic.
 A recent survey of more than 200 component and dimension producers found despite temporary slowdowns, or in some cases stoppages, in business, a majority of respondents were still projecting 2020 sales to be the same or even slightly higher than 2019.

-Sales and business performance information was compiled in the third annual Wood Components Benchmark Study, conducted online in February and March by the Wood Products Manufacturers Association, the Wood Component Manufacturers Association and Woodworking Network.
+Sales and business performance information was compiled in the third annual Wood Components Benchmark Study, conducted online in February through April by the Wood Products Manufacturers Association, the Wood Component Manufacturers Association and Woodworking Network.

 As the pandemic crisis lessens, wood components manufacturers can now look ahead and resume their business.
 What follows is a snapshot of the industry based on the survey results.

 Even before the pandemic forced many to shelter in place, residential outweighed commercial applications.
 When listing all the industries they sell to, 82.5% of respondents to the question said they sell to the residential cabinetry and closets market, with the segment accounting for all or three-quarters of sales for 23.8%.
 Likewise, 62.5% of the respondents sell at least some product to the residential furniture market, with 8.1% selling to it almost exclusively.
 In comparison, 70.6% of respondents to the question sold into the commercial cabinetry market, 13.8% almost exclusively, while 52.5% were involved in contract furniture, including 3.7% for whom the segment provided 75% or more of their sales.

 Of the remaining markets, 65.0% had sales in building products, 62.5% decorative/specialty and 38.1% provided some level of industrial products.
 A drill-down of some of the product offerings is below.